kris3579/401-Code-Challenges/queue-with-stacks/README.md

-# Merge Linked Lists
+# Queue with Mulltiple Stacks

 ## Challenge

-Write a function that takes zips two linked lists together in alternating order.
+Write a Queue Class and enqueue and dequeue methods for it. enqueue adding a value, and dequeue ejecting a value, in first-in-first out order.
+Use two stacks to accomplish this.